-Effect of a protein corona on the fibrinogen induced cellular oxidative stress of gold nanoparticles
+Effect of a protein corona on the fibrinogen induced cellular oxidative stress of gold nanoparticles†

-The protein corona of nanoparticles is becomig a tool to understand the relation between intrinsic physicochemical properties and extrinsic biological behaviour.
+The protein corona of nanoparticles is becoming a tool to understand the relation between intrinsic physicochemical properties and extrinsic biological behaviour.
 A diverse set of characterisation techniques such as transmission electron microscopy, mass spectrometry, dynamic light scattering, zeta-potential measurements and surface enhanced Raman spectroscopy are used to determine the composition and physical properties of the soft and hard corona formed around spherical gold nanoparticles.
-Advanced characterisation via small angle X-ray scattering and cryo-transmission electron microscopy suggest the presence of a thin hard corona of a few nm on 50nm gold nanoparticles.
+Advanced characterisation via small angle X-ray scattering and cryo-transmission electron microscopy suggests the presence of a thin hard corona of a few nm on 50 nm gold nanoparticles.
 The protein corona does not cause changes in cell viability, but inhibits the generation of reactive oxygen species in microglia cells.
-When a pre-incubated layer of fibrinogen, a protein with high affinity for the gold surface, is present around the nanoparticles before a protein corona is formed in serum, the cellular uptake is significantly increased with an inhibition of ROS.
+When a pre-incubated layer of fibrinogen, a protein with high affinity for the gold surface, is present around the nanoparticles before a protein corona is formed in bovine serum, the cellular uptake is significantly increased with an inhibition of ROS.
 The selective sequential pre-formation of protein complexes prior to incubation in cells is demonstrated as a viable method to alter the biological behaviour of nanoparticles.